ryanward4556/Author-Match/README.md

 1. Enter your name, a photo of yourself and answer the 10 personality questions to find your best match
     1. searches and calculates which author is your best match
-1. Click on the API Friends List to see the yourself added to the friends list after you submit your survey
+1. Click on the API Author+Matches List to see the yourself added to the friends list after you submit your survey
     1. utilizes routing to render the full list of friends on the page (by simulating hard coded API data)

 ### Technologies Used:
 * Node.js
 * JavaScript
-* Express.js
+* Express
 * Path (npm package)